Copyright (c) Queen's Printer, Victoria, British Columbia, Canada | License Disclaimer |

 (a) the Chief Justice of British Columbia,

-(b) the Chief Justice of the Supreme Court, and
+(b) the Chief Justice of the Supreme Court,

 (c) 2 members of the Law Society of British Columbia appointed by the benchers for that purpose.

-3 The maximum number of persons who may be appointed as Her Majesty's Counsel learned in the law is 7% of the number of barristers and solicitors in British Columbia at the time the appointment is made.
+3 The maximum number of persons who may be appointed as His Majesty's Counsel learned in the law is 7% of the number of barristers and solicitors in British Columbia at the time the appointment is made.

 5 The quota for the year or the quota as increased under section 3 may be made at any time during the year.